patoarvizu/kms-vault-operator/README.md

 You can inspect the signed tags for this project by doing `docker trust inspect --pretty docker.io/patoarvizu/kms-vault-operator`, or (if you already have `notary` installed) `notary -d ~/.docker/trust/ -s https://notary.docker.io list docker.io/patoarvizu/kms-vault-operator`.

 If you run `docker pull` with `DOCKER_CONTENT_TRUST=1`, the Docker client will only pull images that come from registries that have a Notary server attached (like Docker Hub).

+## Multi-architecture images

+This project is cross-built with compatibility for amd64, arm64, and arm/v7.
+Due to a limitation with Docker Content Trust, manifest lists can't be signed, so no multi-architecture images are published.
+Instead, you can find images for individual architectures with the convention `patoarvizu/kms-vault-operator:<version>-<architecture>`, e.g. `patoarvizu/kms-vault-operator:v0.15.0-arm64`, or `patoarvizu/kms-vault-operator:latest-arm7`.
+To maintain consistency with previous releases, images without the `-<architecture>` suffix will be for the `amd64` architecture.

 ### Docker images are labeled with Git and GPG metadata